 The reason why we have 23 separate pairs of chromosomes instead of one long one is threefold: First, access to genetic information is far, far easier.
 As part of its everyday functioning, the cell is constantly transcribing a genetic strand of DNA into RNA.
 These genes are then taken to a ribosome for the manufacturing of proteins.
 Quick access to the exact strand of DNA required is therefore vital.
 Second, transcribing shorter sections minimises copying mistakes.
 In fact the protein molecules that control the copying process are so accurate, and can multi-level proofread so well, that only one mistake occurs for every 100 million nucleotides copied.
 This may sound fantastic, but Chromosome Number 1 has 246 million base pairs of A, T, G, and C. This is the equivalent of 200,000 pages of information.
 Third, sexual reproduction requires the mixing of genes from two parents.
 This is why only one of each chromosome pair is passed on through sperm and egg fertilisation.
 The offspring then becomes a perfect genetic mix of the two parents.
 This sexual mixing of the genes is vital for our survival since genetic entropy, which is the build-up of genetic mutations over generations, would otherwise wipe out a species more rapidly than is happening at present.
+Yes, mutations are currently sending us down the road to extinction quite rapidly.
 For more on this phenomena please read my essay called Human Genetic Entropy.

 2. Cell Division

 When the cell is ready to divide, a protein-based molecular machine called a topoisomerase begins to unzip the coiled DNA inside each chromosome.
 The DNA is then both unwound and split open, like a ladder being cut down the middle.
-Other protein machines bring in and stitch new A, T, C and G molecules to both exposed sides, and they do this while spinning at the speed of a spinning jet turbine.
+Other protein machines bring in and stitch new A, T, C and G molecules to both exposed sides, and they do this while spinning at the speed of a jet turbine.
 This sounds fast, but the whole process still takes about eight hours!
 If this process doesn’t sound difficult enough, one side, the lagging side, has to be copied backwards and in sections as it comes out as a mirror image of the leading side.
 To illustrate the genius involved in this process, the lagging side has to have a special RNA protein drop a few base letters into a codon of the unzipped strand to get the process started.
 Then a DNA polymerase protein copies several thousand letters backwards.
 The whole process is repeated again and again until the job is done.
 Then each new disconnected section has to be stitched back together with ligase proteins to form a complete whole.

 Why the hell does DNA replication use a primer dependent, bi-directional, mirror image duplication process?!
 This does not speak of evolution but is a megaphone announcement that our creator has used untold intelligence and power to build the most exquisite information copying system in the universe.

-Evolutionists will counter-argue that copying mistakes in the system speak of unguided consolidation rather than design, and these copying mutational mistakes form the basis of evolution itself.
+Evolutionists will counter-argue that copying mistakes in the system speak of unguided consolidation rather than design, and these copying mistakes form the basis of evolution itself.
 Yes, copying mistakes do indeed occur on both the leading and lagging sides between every hundred thousand to a million nucleotides copied.
 However, to eliminate these mistakes, in-built design features once again comes to the rescue.
 The DNA polymerase is equipped with a proofreading system that checks the hydrogen bonds between all the molecules.
 When, for example, a T mistakenly attaches to a C, the polymerase backs up, spits it out and corrects it.
 It then continues on at lightning speed.
 Thus the error rate is reduced to about one in a 100 million by the time a protein molecule has been built.
 The culling of errors at this first and vital step in cell replication and RNA translation is crucial to the smooth functioning of the cell.
 The more we know about the cell, the more we see a perfectly designed machine.

 Normal cellular division outside of sexual reproduction is called mitosis and nearly two trillion cells undergo this process every day in a mature human body.
 Mitosis has five distinct stages.
 First of all signals from special proteins called cyclins tell the cell when to divide.
 Then each chromosome pair is “told” to begin to form a supercoil from their normal linear shape.
 They then form a “H” shape; two identical single chromosomes hinged in the middle by a protein coupling system.
 All the chromosomes are then checked for readiness to proceed by more protein machines.
 After checking, the hinge couplings are broken and the chromosomes are dragged away to the opposite ends of the cell by mitotic spindles that are aided by dozens of motor proteins that literally walk along the microtubules cell scaffold, dragging all the chromosomes with them with perfect timing.
 When the cell finally divides, the cell membranes close in behind the two sets of chromosomes.
 The chromosomes then disappear into two new cell nuclei of two new identical daughter cells and begin to uncoil so that RNA transcribing can begin.
 This is the cell division process often seen on documentaries.